MIMUW-RL/unity-ml-agents_hide-and-seek/README.md

 mlagents-learn --env <path/to/hide-and-seek_binary> --num-envs 3 --no-graphics <path/to/ml-agents_config.yaml> --run-id <run_id> [--env-args <game_params=<path/to/game_params_config.json> arena_params=<path/to/arena_params_config.json>]
 ```
 See the [ML-Agents getting started guide](https://github.com/Unity-Technologies/ml-agents/blob/release_20_docs/docs/Getting-Started.md) for more details on using the ML-Agents trainer script.

+## Testing
+For testing the trained checkpoints, we provide a separate testing framework in separate repository [available here](https://github.com/MIMUW-RL/marl_team_based_testers) with a short documentation available.

 ## Environment Settings
 The following tables describe the parameters of `Game Controller` and `Map Generator` scripts attached to platform objects.